srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 	1. while nullfying the object     rajesh obj1=new rajesh();    obj1=null;
 	2. while assigning reference to other         obj1=obj2
 	3. while using anonymous object
-**Finalize() Method** : Called before GC
+**Finalize() Method** : Called before Garbage Collector
-**Memory leak**:  objects no longer used, unable removed by garbage collector. cause OutOfMemoryError.
-Solution: Memory management tools
+Note: finalize method deprecated in java9 & removed in java18. use  `AutoCloseable` and `try-with-resources`
+cause OutOfMemoryError

 ## Methods
 > block of code that perform specific task.
-> it has name,argument and return type
+> it has methodName, arguments, returnType & returnValue

 **Varargs** : Allows passing a variable number of arguments to a method
 `void methodname(int ...a){//use as a[];} `